Pranav-2509/AI_Club/README.md

 # AI Club
-This repo contains some of the code I have worked on as a part of my tenure in the AI Club, IIT Madras.
+This repo contains some of the code I have worked on as a part of my Project Member role in the AI Club, IIT Madras.

 A brief overview of the contents of this repo :
 1) "DC_Miniproj_Code" contains the code I worked on as a part of my Deputy Coordinator Mini Project, which was based on NLP.
 It is a Pytorch model which translates text from French to English and vice versa, although it replaces the accented characters of French with their closest English alphabet substitutes.